tektoncd/community/teps/0001-tekton-enhancement-proposal-process.md

    - Mark this TEP as withdrawn, we acknoledge it is not the way to go.
 When marking this as `withdrawn`, add the reason why.
    - Conduct experiment on not using PipelineResource
-   - Act that the `PipelineResource` needs a full re-design (and thus removing it from the beta API for now)
+   - Acknowledge that the `PipelineResource` needs a full re-design (and thus removing it from the beta API for now)
 4. From the conducted experiment on "a life without PipelineResource", two concept are being discussed:
    - Workspace : to share data between tasks